111903050/Cricket-Statistics-Management/README.md

 ## Project Statement

-CricStats is an application to store, retrieve and display the cricket stats.
+Cricket Statistics Managemnet is an application to store, retrieve and display the cricket stats.
 In this application, user can view and analyze statistics of a particular player or team from any league.